 Log in and click the camera icon in the upper right corner of the window.
 Choose whether to screenshot PC or Mac full-screen or capture the entire screen, select an active window, or click and drag to select a specific area.
 For more in-depth help, follow along with this video tutorial on how to take a screenshot.

 Next, you can use the Image Editor to crop your screenshot, blur sensitive information, or add text, arrows, highlights, arrows, or other shapes to help viewers understand your image.

 You can also create a video using your image captures.
-With the video editor, you can use the timeline edit tools to add images.
+With the video maker, you can use the timeline edit tools to add images.
 Click on ‘Overlay’ then ‘Image’ to add them to your videos.